 - Custodians/guardians may apply for Temporary Assistance to Families (TANF) as well as a medical card for the child by contacting DCF at 1-888-369-4777 or www.dcf.ks.gov.

 - The child also might be eligible for the Permanent Custodianship Subsidy (PCS).
-Department for Children and Families (DCF) must determine if the child is eligible for guardianship/custodianship due to adoption not being a viable option.
+Department for Children and Families (DCF) must determine if the child is eligible for guardianship/custodianship because adoption is not a viable option.
 In order to be eligible the child must be:

 - age 14 or older;